Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is not always a matter of holding good cards, but sometimes, playing a poor hand well. "
+> "The present moment dies every moment to become the past , is reborn every moment into the future.
+All experience is now.
+Now never ends."
-> — **Jack London**
+> — **Deepak Chopra**

 ---